EK-Team-48/Team-48-KromannReumert-Backend/README.md

 # Legal Task Tracker -- Prototype

-A prototype built for one of Denmark's leading law firms.\
+A prototype built for a company
 The system focuses on granular task management inside legal casework, supported by audit trails, role-based access, and full governance alignment.